briandfoy/briandfoy.github.io/_posts/2024-09-20-fixing-a-perl-module-in-the-middle-of-a-github-workflow.md

 ## Updating workflows

-As an aside, I have my own, bespoke tool to manage my Perl module repos.
+As an aside, I have my own bespoke tool to manage my Perl module repos.
 My [bmt](https://github.com/briandfoy/app-bmt), which is targeted at my own sort of development and is not for people who want to do everything different (which is everyone but me, I bet).
 I make the change in one place and easily get it when I update a new workflow.
 This just pulls from the latest files in [briandfoy/github_workflows](https://github.com/briandfoy/github_workflows):

 {% highlight plain %}
 % bmt update_workflows